WillStephenn/Agent-G/README.md

 ## Admin Interface

-The system is built with Python, using Google's Gemini API for its AI capabilities.
 It's designed to be secure and can be expanded to include more users in the future.
 A local admin interface, featuring a retro Macintosh System 1-inspired design, is available for developers to manage encrypted data and system settings.
 The interface runs locally on 127.0.0.1 and provides a clean, minimalist environment with monospaced fonts.

 ![Admin Interface Main Page](repo%20documentation%20content/Admin%20Interface%20Main%20Page.png)